-(a) in accordance with the requirements of Section 52-4-202, Utah Code Annotated 1953, as amended, I gave public notice of the agenda, date, time and place of the November 15, 2019 public meeting held by the members of the Board by causing a Notice of Public Meeting to be posted at the principal office of the Board at 60 South 400 West in Salt Lake City, Utah, on \\\\\\, 2019, at least 24 hours prior to the convening of such meeting, in the form attached hereto as Exhibit A; such Notice of Public Meeting the Board until the convening of the meeting; causing a copy of such Notice of Public Meeting, in the form attached hereto as Exhibit A, to be provided on

-\\\\\\, 2019, at least 24 hours prior to the convening of such meeting, to the Deseret News and The Salt Lake Tribune, newspapers of general circulation within the geographic jurisdiction of the Board, and to each local media correspondent, newspaper, radio station or television station that has requested notification of meetings of the Board; and causing a Notice of Public Meeting to be posted on \\\\\\, 2019 at the Utah Public Notice Website at least 24 hours before the convening of the meeting;

-(b) in accordance with the requirements of Section 52-4-202, Utah Code Annotated 1953, as amended, public notice of the 2019 Annual Meeting Schedule of the Board was given, specifying the date, time and place of the regular meetings of the Board scheduled to be held during the year, by causing a Notice of Annual Meeting Schedule for the Board in the form attached as Exhibit B to be posted during or before January 2019, at the principal office of the Board in Salt Lake City, Utah, such Notice of Annual Meeting Schedule having continuously remained so posted and available for public inspection during the regular office hours of the undersigned until the date hereof, and by causing a copy of such Notice of Annual Meeting Schedule to be provided during or before January 2019, to a newspaper of general circulation within the geographic jurisdiction of Salt Lake City, Utah; and

-(c) the Board has adopted written procedures governing the holding of electronic meetings in accordance with Section 52-4-207 Utah Code Annotated 1953, as amended (a copy of which is attached hereto as Exhibit C).
+- (a) in accordance with the requirements of Section 52-4-202, Utah Code Annotated 1953, as amended, I gave public notice of the agenda, date, time and place of the November 15, 2019 public meeting held by the members of the Board by causing a Notice of Public Meeting to be posted at the principal office of the Board at 60 South 400 West in Salt Lake City, Utah, on , 2019, at least 24 hours prior to the convening of such meeting, in the form attached hereto as Exhibit A; such Notice of Public Meeting having continuously remained so posted and available for public inspection during the regular office hours of the Board until the convening of the meeting; causing a copy of such Notice of Public Meeting, in the form attached hereto as Exhibit A, to be provided on , 2019, at least 24 hours prior to the convening of such meeting, to the Deseret News and The Salt Lake Tribune, newspapers of general circulation within the geographic jurisdiction of the Board, and to each local media correspondent, newspaper, radio station or television station that has requested notification of meetings of the Board; and causing a Notice of Public Meeting to be posted on , 2019 at the Utah Public Notice Website at least 24 hours before the convening of the meeting; - (b) in accordance with the requirements of Section 52-4-202, Utah Code Annotated 1953, as amended, public notice of the 2019 Annual Meeting Schedule of the Board was given, specifying the date, time and place of the regular meetings of the Board scheduled to be held during the year, by causing a Notice of Annual Meeting Schedule for the Board in the form attached as Exhibit B to be posted during or before January 2019, at the principal office of the Board in Salt Lake City, Utah, such Notice of Annual Meeting Schedule having continuously remained so posted and available for public inspection during the regular office hours of the undersigned until the date hereof, and by causing a copy of such Notice of Annual Meeting Schedule to be provided during or before January 2019, to a newspaper of general circulation within the geographic jurisdiction of Salt Lake City, Utah; and - (c) the Board has adopted written procedures governing the holding of electronic meetings in accordance with Section 52-4-207 Utah Code Annotated 1953, as amended (a copy of which is attached hereto as Exhibit C).
 In accordance with such provisions and the aforementioned procedures, notice was given to each member of the Board and to members of the public at least 24 hours before the meeting to allow members of the Board and the public to participate electronically in the meeting, including a description of how they could be connected to the meeting.
 The Board held the meeting at a regularly designated location and provided space and facilities at such anchor location so that interested persons and the public could attend and participate.

-IN WITNESS WHEREOF, I have hereunto subscribed my official signature, this 15th day of November, 2019.
+IN WITNESS WHEREOF, I have hereunto November, 2019. subscribed my official signature, this 15th day of Secretary

+SCHEDULE A

+PARAMETERS

 PRINCIPAL AMOUNT: Not to exceed \$12,000,000.

-Term: Not to exceed 21 years from their date or dates.
+TERM: Not to exceed 21 years from their date or dates.

 INTEREST RATE: Fixed rates such that no coupon rate exceeds 5.00% per annum.

 SALE PRICE: Not less than 98% of the principal amount of the Bonds.

+[ATTACH NOTICE OF PUBLIC MEETING]

+[ATTACH NOTICE OF ANNUAL MEETING SCHEDULE]

+EXHIBIT C

+[ATTACH ELECTRONIC MEETING POLICY]